ProvataHealth/HIPAA/source/sections/administrative_safeguards.md

 Standard | Description
 --------- | -----------
-Security Reminders (A) | Periodic security updates to all members of Provata Health, Inc.
+Security Reminders (A) | Periodic security updates to all members of Provata Health.
 Protection from Malicious Software (A) | Procedures for guarding against, detecting, and reporting malicious software.
 Log-in Monitoring (A) | Procedures for monitoring log-in attempts and reporting discrepancies.
 Password Management (A) | Procedures for creating, changing, and safeguarding passwords.